Williammarosi/Bachelor_code/README.md

 # Random Log and Formula Generator

-This project generates random logs and formulas for testing purposes.
-It includes various scripts to generate signatures, formulas, and logs, as well as to check the monitorability of the generated formulas.
+This project generates random MFOTL formulas and logs for testing purposes.
+It includes various functions to generate signatures, formulas, and logs.

 ## Files Description